-The young people placed at Apple Orchard pose a risk both to themselves and/or others and this is not limited to the wider community.
-We take the process of supervision seriously but approach it in a very human way; this allows the young people to develop an ongoing dialogue with staff in regard to their harmful sexual behaviour and their risk.
+The young people placed at Bramley House pose a risk both to themselves and/or others and this is not limited to the wider community.
+We take the process of supervision seriously but approach it in a very human way; this allows the young people to develop an ongoing dialogue with staff regarding their harmful sexual behaviour and their risk.
 There are no cameras or CCTV on site and there are no recordings of electronic monitoring which is present.
 The following procedures are in place in the home:

-- All safety measures, including the door sensors are consistent with a domestic setting and do not create an institutional impression. - In addition to this, at night there are plug-in speaker monitors that are placed on the upstairs landing and linked to the dining area for the benefit of the waking-night staff.
-We also have movement alarms located on the upstairs landing and in the corridor where the downstairs bedroom is located. - The alarm system and the reasons for having it are explained to the young people, along with issues of safety, prior to admission. - The placing authority consents to the use of electronic monitoring and a record of this consent is kept in the young person's file.
+- All safety measures, including the door sensors, are consistent with a domestic setting and do not create an institutional impression. - In addition to this, at night there are plug-in speaker monitors that are placed on the upstairs landing and linked to the dining area for the benefit of the waking-night staff.
+We also have movement alarms located on the upstairs landing and in the corridor where the downstairs bedroom is located. - The alarm system and the reasons for having it are explained to the young people, along with issues of safety, prior to admission.